Welcome to today's edition of the Rush 24-7 podcast.

 They've gotten people fired from radio talk shows.

-They have pressured radio stations into silencing certain comments made about Islamo fascists that don't even live in this country.
+They have pressured radio stations into silencing certain comments made about Islamo-fascists that don't even live in this country.

-Twenty-nine thousand members down to one.
+29,000 members down to what?

-And they claim to represent the entire health industry, or they're given that kind of weight.
+It's probably three idiots, three anorexic, pallid idiots, and they claim to represent the entire health industry, or they're given that kind of weight.

 Meantime, this audience, 22 million, and we're learning, by the way, it's even larger than that.